DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 ---
-date: 2025-12-15
+date: 2025-12-16
-tags: postgres
+tags: postgres, cursed
-title: Postgres lib 2
+title: Implementing extension support on libpostgres
-description: extension boogaloo
+description: The dynamic linker is for the weak
 series: Embedded postgres server
 slug: postgres-extensions
 ---

 In the previous episode we got a Postgres server compiled to a static library, linked to a project, and got to execute some queries.

-That's _fine_ but kids these days demand more.
-Postgres is seemingly just a contrived vessel onto which one should deploy all kinds of code.
+That's _fine_ but Kids These Days demand more.
+Postgres has seemingly become just a contrived vessel onto which one should deploy all kinds of code.

 By this, I mean [extensions](https://www.postgresql.org/docs/current/external-extensions.html).